General Trademark Information

 Someone that is claiming a non-registered trademark will often use the symbol (™), or (SM) for service marks, while those that have registered normally use (®).
 Trademarks last in perpetuity as long as the mark is being used.
 All trademarks are based on actual use of the mark in commerce.

 However, it is important to keep in mind that not every slogan, logo, graphic, etc. may be trademarked, as there are several restrictions.
-Trademarks are divided into 4 categories:
+Trademarks are divided into four categories:

 - Generic (cannot be trademarked).
 Example: Carpentry Tools